swarm-game/swarm-game.github.io/installing.md

 Installing via binaries
 -----------------------

-Currently we have one binary release built on [Ubuntu Bionic](https://github.com/docker-library/buildpack-deps/blob/98a5ab81d47a106c458cdf90733df0ee8beea06c/ubuntu/bionic/Dockerfile); it will probably work on any GNU/Linux.
-We hope to add MacOS binaries in the near future.
+Currently we have binary releases for x86 Linux (based on [Ubuntu 24.04](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2404-Readme.md); it will probably work on any GNU/Linux), MacOS x86, and MacOS ARM.
+We [hope to add a Windows binary release](https://github.com/swarm-game/swarm/issues/2667) at some point in the future.

 You can download the `swarm` binary and compressed data directory from the [latest release](https://github.com/swarm-game/swarm/releases).
 If